hanseltime/ignore-bad-ts/README.md

 ## Programmatic API

-This package also provides programmatic methods for marked files as ignored programmatically.
+This package also provides programmatic methods for marking files as ignored programmatically.

 ## ignoreFiles